joseph-flinn/site/data/posts/1-scalable-dev-overview.md

 change, change failure rate, deployment frequency, mean time to recovery.
 For definitions around these, [Atlassian](https://www.atlassian.com/devops/frameworks/devops-metrics) has a good overview of these metrics.

 This is all great, but which CD are we talking about?
-The different between continuous delivery and continuous deployment is the number of manual steps in the pipeline from the time where a software engineer commits a change to the trunk branch and when it appears in Production.
+The difference between continuous delivery and continuous deployment is the number of manual steps in the pipeline from the time where a software engineer commits a change to the trunk branch and when it appears in Production.
 Here, Production can be defined as the end state where value is handed over to the end user.
 When talking about Production in the tech sense, most people will automatically think of a hosted